NFT-Ticket/backend/README.md

 `POST /api/event/` adds new new event to the db.
 Params required: `vendor<email>, ticket_quantity<int>, title<str>, description<str>, images:List[str], street_address<str>, city<str>, zipcode<int>, date, time`\
 `GET /api/event/<event_id>/` returns the event with `<event_id>` \
 `PUT /api/event/<event_id>/` modifies the event with `<event_id>` \
+`GET /api/event/search/?query=<url_encoded_query_string>` search the database for events where either of title, description, street_address, or city matches the query string.
+The match is done using django's `__icontains` module that uses SQL LIKE `%query%` to search for text that might be a match.

 #### Ticket Routes